elixirbeats/abletoolz/README.md

 ## Future plans
 - Add color functions to color tracks/clips with gradients or other fun stuff.
 - Collect sample path errors when both absolute and relative paths are broken into a report file.
+- Sample refix feature:
     - Add crc verify for samples, since ableton does store a crc number in the set.
     - Fix broken sample paths.
 For windows this should be easy, for Mac ... a challenge.
 Will need to figure out how to correctly create byte data that ableton loads happily.
 - Add parsing for older non gzipped ableton sets(Early ableton 8 and before).
 - Figure out way to verify AU plugins on MacOs.